wp-plugins/get-directions/readme.txt

 yes you can modify the source under the GPL, however for a very small donation we can tell how you to turn off the link without coding
 = can I change the style of the map pointer? = for the route pointers (A to B) the style is fixed, but for the single map pin you can change these.
 There is a filter hook that can be coded in your theme's functions.php
+= My operating radius circle isn't a circle?
+This happens sometimes when your zoom level is too high for your radius crcle to fite, try a different zoom level to get your circle inside the map
 = Do you have other plugins? =
 We have some more plugins in the pipeline at http://llocally.com

 == Screenshots ==
+=On Desktop=
+Automatically picks up the users location through the browser (once allowed).
+Provides Printable driving directions to the set location Users can edit their location easily by dragging the pin in the interactive map
 1. Map showing route for desktops
+=On Mobile=
+Automatically detects when being used on mobile devices One ‘press’ Get Directions button
+Users get directions to the set location through installed map apps on the device Easy Navigation on the go
+Optional setting to hide the map totally on mobile, just having a button
-2. Map showing button to integrate to mobile device maps
+2. Map showing button to integrate to mobile device maps =Settings=
+Widget configuration for sidebars as well as shortcode
 3. Widget

 == Changelog ==